emumba-msft-data-pipelines/jll-one-click-deployments/datasets/jll/USAFactsDeaths-data/public/Readme.md

 ![key vault](./images/kv4.png)

 5. Search the user name or service name to which the access is to be given.
 Note that only one resource can be added during one add access policy procedure.
-Click on the name of the user or service and click select.
+Click on the name of the user or service and click **Select**.

 ![key vault](./images/kv5.png)